Kamloops - 600 Kingston Avenue

 • How will homeless be able to travel from kingston shelter to the resources they need?
 Too far and they will be forced to walk down the trail over the bridge and back every day.
 Schubert is part of the rivers trail, a boon for all kamloops citizens, designed for recreational use... biking jogging, walking....used more than the memorial arena ever was.
 What consideration was this given?
 A better long term plan for residents and homeless must be made and the city and province have failed, allowing an emergency situation.

-KEVIN Walker asked over 2 years ago
+KEVIN Walker asked about 3 years ago

 Thank you for taking the time to write to us, Kevin.
 I recognize this is a frustrating situation and we are working on solutions.
 As you had mentioned, Kamloops is in an emergency situation where people are sleeping outside in the cold without anywhere else to go.
 This is unacceptable and requires immediate action to bring people indoors.
 This is an emergency situation where we need to move quickly.
 Regarding your concerns about the site selection, this site was chosen after extensive discussions with City of Kamloops.
 The City of Kamloops brought forward this property to BC Housing as an appropriate location for shelter.
 BC Housing agrees this site is well-suited to the current needs of the Kamloops community.
 The property is currently vacant, which enables construction to begin right away.
 The lot at 600 Kingston Ave. is big enough to accommodate the size of the building that’s needed.